-Dubbed "the greatest shoal on earth," the sardine run on South Africa's Wild Coast holds two titles — the world's largest animal migration also featuring the greatest gathering of predators on the planet.
+Dubbed “the greatest shoal on Earth,” the sardine run on South Africa’s Wild Coast holds two titles: the world’s largest animal migration that also features the greatest gathering of predators on the planet.

 Acacia Africa runs a seven-day Coast To Cape Town small group safari from around $1,300 including transfers, accommodation, most meals and local guide; acacia-africa.com